Cyber Resilience Act (CRA): Complete Compliance Guide for 2026

 - Order product recalls

-CRA Compliance Roadmap
+Full Compliance Roadmap (December 2027)

 Step 1: Scope Assessment

-Step 2: Gap Analysis
+Step 2: Gap Analysis Against Annex I

-- No formal SBOM management
+- No formal SBOM management process

 - No secure update mechanism for deployed products

-- Security testing not systematic
+- Security testing ad-hoc rather than systematic

 Step 3: Security by Design Integration